chazelton331/socialsensor-multimedia-analysis/README.md

 <h2>Geospatial Analysis</h2>

-The package <b>eu.socialsensor.framework.multimedia.spatial</b> contains a set of classes for the periodic clustering of media items based on their spatial proximity.
+The package <b>eu.socialsensor.framework.multimedia.spatial</b> contains a set of classes for the periodic clustering of geo-tagged media items based on their spatial proximity.
 The proximity of media items is based om the Vincenty geiodesic distance between two geo-points.
 The used clustering algorithm is BIRCH.
 The resulted clusters indexed in a solr collection.

 To initialize and execute birch clustering: